de0bfusc4te/Bootcamp_h34l/README.md

 # 🍎🩺 Bootcamp_h34l

 🩺❤️‍🩹 A lightweight, native C# utility designed to optimize the Windows experience on Apple Bootcamp hardware.
-This tool provides quick toggles for common Bootcamp issues such as Bluetooth stuttering and thermal throttling, all within a minimal interface.
-Heal your MacBook!
+This tool provides quick fixes for Bootcamp issues such as Bluetooth stuttering, thermal throttling and trackpad bugs; all within an oldschool minimal interface.
+Heal your MacBook.

 ## ✨ Features